jenkinsci/kubernetes-cd-plugin/README.md

 * Docker login credentials management for the private Docker registry.
 * No need to install the `kubectl` tool on the Jenkins slave nodes.

+## Breaking changes in version 1.0.0

+This plugin depends on [Kubernetes & OpenShift 3 Java Client](https://github.com/fabric8io/kubernetes-client).
+To apply more features of Kubernetes in this plugin, we have to upgrade the version of the sdk.
+However the new version of the sdk does not support some legacy Kubernetes api versions any more. **If you want to upgrade to version 1.0.0, please update your Kubernetes resource files**.
+Following API objects are no more support extensions group, please change them to apps group.

+- DaemonSet
+- Deployment
+- ReplicaSet

 ## Prerequisites

 * A Kubernetes cluster.